johndpope/Bitcoin_non_coerced_hardfork/README.md

 It must be studied what possible price effect might be generated on the new chain in the first blocks being migrated.

 The mining algorithm might effect how blockchains are tied?

+Given the the greater granularity in the new chain, it might be possible to use the increased transaction address space to develop an algorithm that will be able to use the deterministic public and private key allocation to store encrypted information in the deterministic space.

 # Conclusion